t1ffnyw/hophacks/README.md

+# The Cost of No Shade 🌳 🌳 🌳

 **Executive Summary**

 Imagine it's 100 degrees outside.
 Is there shade on your block?
 A working air conditioner?
 Somewhere cooler to go?
 In Baltimore, the answers depend on where you live.
 Across the city, the neighborhoods that heat up the most tend to be the ones with the fewest trees and the lowest household incomes, and they tend to rank higher for heat-related illness too.
 Same city, same afternoon, very different experiences.